-If your account includes a debit card, just follow the instructions provided and set up a pin number.
-Usually, you can do this online or by phone, using the contact number that appears on a sticker attached to the card.
+If your account includes a debit card, it will be mailed to you.
+You can then follow the instructions provided and set up a pin number.
+Typically, you can do this online or by phone, using the contact number that appears on a sticker attached to the card.

 Automating Your Account

-You might need to provide some basic information, so you may want to gather the appropriate paperwork for each service provider before you get started.
-You can follow the on-screen prompts, and call customer service if you need assistance.
+To do this, you’ll likely need to gather paperwork from service providers.
+You can then follow the on-screen prompts, and call customer service if you need assistance.